IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 - *national\_provider\_identifier* (optional): A unique identifier issued to health care providers by their national authority.

-- *person\_id* (optional): Patient identifier, Citizen identifier, or other similar public identifier.
+- *person\_id* (optional): When accessing a patients EHR, the Patient identifier, Citizen identifier, or other similar public identifier of the patient.

 The above claims shall be wrapped in an "extensions" object with key 'ihe\_iua' and a JSON value object containing the claims.
 For example: